vacp2p/rfc/content/docs/rfcs/70/README.md

 - `SHA512` as hash function.
 - `XEd448` for digital signatures.

-Formats for public keys, signatures and public-key encryption MUST be as defined in [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).
+Formats for public keys, signatures and public-key encryption MUST be as defined in Section 5.1 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

 ### Hash-based identifiers
 Some MLS messages refer to other MLS objects by hash.
-These identifiers MUST be computed according to [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).
+These identifiers MUST be computed according to Section 5.2 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

 ### Credentials
 Each member of a group presents a credential that provides one or more identities for the member and associates them with the member's signing key.